dcunited001/dcunited001.github.io/_drafts/notes/clausewitz-on-war.md

     mechanical complexities of the domain necessary to handle. it is not so easily simplified, if accuracy and utility of insight are to be maintained.

+- One can infer that Clausewitz discusses the causal paradox that the past exerts more effect on the future than the present

 #### The concepts of Escalation and De-escalation